Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Results

 The forcing terms are computed numerically and the residual equations are solved by an implicit solver (until the residual is reduced by eight orders of magnitude from an initial norm) as described in Ref.\cite{nishikawa_centroid:JCP2020}.
 For this problem, we consider four different types of grids: regular quadrilaterals, right triangles, equilateral triangles, and irregular triangles.

 Figure \ref{fig:twod_euler_steady_quad_reg} shows results for regular quadrilateral grids: $n n$ nodes, where $n=32, 48, 64, 80, 96, 112, 128$.
 These results are very similar to those of one dimensional problems.
 Observe that YH is second-order accurate but more accurate than Fromm's scheme.
 To demonstrate that the accuracy is not affected as long as the mesh spacing is constant in each coordinate direction, we performed the same computations with the $y$-coordinate rescaled as $y \leftarrow 0.1 y$ and the coefficients to $y$ in the sine function of the exact solutions multiplied by 10 (to ensure significant solution variation in the $y$ direction).
 Hence, the mesh spacing is 10 times larger in $x$-direction than in the $y$-direction.
 Results are shown in Figure \ref{fig:two_euler_steady_quad_reg_error_ar10}.
-As can be seen clearly, the results are very similar to those for the isotropic grids.
-The same is true for other types of grids considered in the rest of the paper; hence such results will be omitted for other grid types.
+As can be seen clearly, the results are very similar to those for the isotropic grids. { Note that the error levels of YH and CFSR5 get higher relative to others compared with the isotropic-grid case.
+However, there is no apparent reason that these schemes should be more sensitive to the cell aspect ratio.
+A further investigation is necessary to study the effects of high-aspect-ration grids on these economical schemes, especially for highly thin and curved grids typical in practical turbulent-flow simulations.
+The same is true for other types of grids considered in the rest of the paper; hence results for high-aspect-ratio grids will be omitted for other grid types. }